j0hnm4r5/hagen/docs/guide/custom-colors.md

 ## Automatic Coloring

-By default, Hagen automatically assigns colors to labels using a hash-based algorithm:
+By default, Hagen automatically assigns colors to labels using a deterministic hash-based algorithm:

 ```typescript
 hagen.log("API", "Message");  // Always gets the same color